pabloariasal/zfm/README.md

 ### Use in custom scripts

+You can use `zfm` in scripts and aliases.

+#### Example 1: Open a bookmarked file in Vim
-For example, you can create an alias to open a bookmarked file with vim by adding this to your `.zshrc`
+For example, you can create an alias to open a bookmarked file with vim by adding this to your `.zshrc`:

 ```sh
 alias of='vim $(zfm select --files --multi)'